 3. Focus on An Increased Social Media Presence

-While a decrease in foot traffic, face-to-face interactions or inbound phone calls is detriment to your business model, using this time of social distancing to improve alternative methods of connecting with your customer base is absolutely essential.
+While a decrease in foot traffic, face-to-face interactions, or inbound phone calls is detrimental to your business model, using this time of social distancing to improve alternative methods of connecting with your customer base is absolutely essential.

 4. Serve Customers through Other Digital Channels